eliasall/BetterX/README.md

 The BetterX project shows that the Mobile Web Quality of Experience evaluation and prediction in using a non-intrusive approach is possible and that the MWQoE model can be used in real-world scenarios to characterize the user’s satisfiability in mobile web browsing.

-Publications and more information about BetterX will be posted here soon.
+_Publications and more information about BetterX will be posted here soon._

-### Next Steps
-Currently, the second phase of BetterX is being planned to implement enhancements on the generated model and improve accuracy.

-Anyone interested in this project can download/modify/contribute to the source code that is made available and also use/analyze the published datasets given that proper attribution is given.

 ### Contact Team
 Name | Email